Raphaeldott/holbertonschool-shell/io_redirections_and_filters/README.md

 sort: This command sorts the input words alphabetically. uniq -u: The uniq command filters out repeated lines.
 The -u option specifically outputs only the lines that are unique

+ex 14 find a pattern
+grep "root" /etc/passwd

+grep: This command searches for patterns in files.
+"root": This is the pattern you're searching for.
+In this case, it looks for the string "root".
+/etc/passwd: This is the file in which you're searching for the pattern.